This product has several steps to the installation. Not including the steps to download and install Splunk itself, the process is to:

 - Change user permissions inside the Shoretel Database

-- Install and set up the apps
+- Install perform the basic configuration of several apps

 - Sideview Utils

 - Google Maps

 - Configure the inputs via DB Connect 3

 1) Download Splunk

 Download Splunk and install it on its own server.
 Here are some links to help you select an appropriate machine.
 If it’s just a demo you can put it on somewhat of a lesser machine, however be warned that Splunk will be much happier on a machine that meets their recommended hardware specs.